Unbiased Directed Object Attention Graph for Object Navigation: Proposed Method

 \subsection{Policy Learning}

 Previous works \cite{wortsman2019learning, yang2018visual} have used direct observations to learn a strategy $\pi(a_t|o_t, p)$.
 Our work uses unbiased object graph relationships to learn an LSTM action policy $\pi(a_t|H_t, p)$, where $H_t$ is the joint representation of the global image embedding $r_1 \widehat{I_{t}}$, object embedding $r_2\widehat{S_{t}}$ and previous action embedding $r_{3}PA$.
 Based on previous works \cite{ mirowski2016learning, fang2021target}, we treat this task as a reinforcement learning problem and utilize the asynchronous advantage actor-critic (A3C) algorithm \cite{ mnih2016asynchronous}, which applies policy gradients to assist the agent in choosing an appropriate action $a_t$ in the high-dimensional action space $A$.
-In accordance with the done reminder operation presented in \cite{zhang2021hierarchical}, when the agent detects the target, we use the target detection confidence to explicitly enhance the probability of the $Done$ action in the action domain $A_t \in \mathbb{R}^{1 \times 6}$.
+In accordance with the done reminder operation presented in \cite{zhang2021hierarchical}, we use the target detection confidence to explicitly enhance the probability of the $Done$ action.